thu-coai/SafetyBench/README.md

 ## Data
 ### Download
+We put our data on the [Hugging Face website](https://huggingface.co/datasets/thu-coai/SafetyBench).

 You can download the test questions and few-shot examples through `wget` directly.
 Just run the script [`download_data.sh`](./code/download_data.sh)

 Alternatively, you can download the test questions and few-shot examples through the `datasets` library.
 Just run the code [`download_data.py`](./code/download_data.py)